Public Policy (PUBL)

 Master of Public Policy (M.P.P.) and Ph.D.

-The Department of Public Policy offers a graduate program designed for highly motivated individuals who wish to pursue advanced studies in public policy and public policy analysis.
+The School of Public Policy offers a graduate program designed for highly motivated individuals who wish to pursue advanced studies in public policy and public policy analysis.
 The program is interdisciplinary, drawing from economics, sociology, political science and the policy analysis field, with an emphasis on the public sector and training in evaluation and analytical methods.
 In addition to a common core curriculum, students choose a concentration in a specific policy area or social science discipline.
 The policy concentration options are: evaluation and analytical methods, educational policy, health policy, public management, and urban policy.
 Students may also choose from two disciplinary concentrations: economics and policy history (Ph.D. only).

 The student body includes full-time and part-time students.
 Mid-career students are an important component of the program.
 Nearly all our courses are offered in the evening to permit students who work to pursue their degrees.